JeffreyZhao/wind/README.md

         }
     }

-Can we build a program to show how bubble sort works?
-The basic idea of represent an sorting algoriths with animations is simple: repaint the graph after each swaping and wait for a second.
+The basic idea of represent an sorting algorithm with animations is simple: repaint the graph after each swap and wait for a little time.
 But the implementation is not as easy as the idea looks like, we cannot use <code>for</code> loops anymore if we "stop" the code execution for some time using <code>setTimeout</code>.
-But here's the Jscex version:
+But let's check out the Jscex version:

     var compareAsync = eval(Jscex.compile("async", function (x, y) {
         $await(Jscex.Async.sleep(10)); // each "compare" takes 10 ms.